 Whether you are looking for a specific type of treatment or a more personal approach to support, we can work together to come up with a set of goals that feel comfortable and true to you.
 Below you will find some of the treatment methods I utilize with clients as well as some less clinical support options.

 CBT, or Cognitive Behavioral Therapy, is a modality that focuses on identifying unhelpful patterns of thinking and how they impact one's thoughts, feelings, and behaviors.
 Identifying the unhelpful thinking styles allows the individual and therapist to work together to develop alternative ways of managing stress, coping with environmental triggers, and having an overall relationship with oneself.
 Distress can be appropriately managed by shifting the person's relationship with their thoughts, feelings, and actions.
+We can work together to identify troublesome thought patterns and help you replace them with healthier and more effective coping!

 EMDR, or eye movement desensitization and reprocessing, aims to reduce the role of distressing memories in PTSD and other traumas.
 The idea is that traumatic memories and experiences overwhelm the brain's ability to cope with the trauma and the experiences are not processed effectively.
 This modality utilizes trauma recall coupled with bilateral stimuli to engage the brain in adaptive coping which then leads to relief of distress.
 EMDR is especially helpful and effective for survivors of trauma, first responders, and military, but can work for almost anyone!
+You don't have to have experienced a specific trauma to benefit from EMDR, we can work together to identify ways you could benefit from decreasing distress and increasing the peace in your life.